-The world of B2B marketing is drowning in content.
-Millions of marketing content messages every day — ads, brochures, emails, blogs, white papers, e-books, case studies, videos, tweets…on and on…
+The world of marketing is drowning in marketing content.
+Millions of messages every day—ads, brochures, emails, blogs, white papers, ebooks, case studies, videos, tweets…on and on…

-It reminds me of watching the sky on a cold, clear night from a 12,000-foot mountaintop when there is nothing between my eyes and the stars but a thin atmosphere and empty space.
-The stars seem endless, but a few stand out because they shine brighter than others.
+It reminds me of watching the sky on a cold, clear night from a 12,000-foot mountaintop when there was nothing between my eyes and the stars but a thin atmosphere and space.
+The stars seemed endless, but a few stood out because they shone brighter than others.

 And so it is with marketing content.
 Some messages get attention.
 Others fade into the background.